Random Diophantine Equations in the Primes: Introduction

-However, even if $a_{1}+...+a_{s}\not\equiv 0$ (mod $p$), there might be a solution in the primes if $x_{j}=p$ for some $j$.
+However, even if $a_{1}+\cdots+a_{s}\not\equiv 0$ (mod $p$), there might be a solution in the primes if $x_{j}=p$ for some $j$.
 For example if $k=2$ and $p=3$ then $3-1\mid 2$ but $x^{2}+13y^{2}-z^{2}=0$ has solution $x=2$, $y=3$, $z=11$, even though $1+13-1\equiv 1$ (mod $3$).

 One might think then that there is still hope that for sufficiently large $s$, if \eqref{maineq} has solutions in $\bR^{+}$ then it will always have a solution in the primes.
 Unfortunately, this is not the case either, and in fact the number of counterexamples has nonzero density.
 Let $s\ge 2$ and $p$ a prime.
 If $p\nmid a_{i}$ for some $i$ but $p\mid a_{j}$ for all $j\ne i$, then clearly any solution to \eqref{maineq} must have $x_{i}=p$.
-Therefore, if we let $p_{1},...,p_{s}$ be the first $s$ primes, and take $a_{j}=b_{j}\prod_{\substack{1\le i\le s\\i\ne j}} p_{i}$ where $b_{j}$ are any nonzero integers with $p_{i}\nmid b_{j}$ for all $i,j$ then the only possible candidate for a solution is $x_{j}=p_{j}$ for all $j$.
+Therefore, if we let $p_{1},\dots,p_{s}$ be the first $s$ primes, and take $a_{j}=b_{j}\prod_{\substack{1\le i\le s\\i\ne j}} p_{i}$ where $b_{j}$ are any nonzero integers with $p_{i}\nmid b_{j}$ for all $i,j$ then the only possible candidate for a solution is $x_{j}=p_{j}$ for all $j$.
 If we further suppose that the $a_{j}$ do not all have the same sign then there is a solution in $\bR^{+}$, and if we suppose that $\sum_{j} b_{j}\ne 0$ then $x_{j}=p_{j}$ can not be a solution and we therefore have no prime solutions.
-It is not hard to show that the set of $\ba$ described above has positive density, although as $s\rightarrow \infty$, the density tends to $0$.
-What, then, can we say about the density of prime-soluble equations as $s\rightarrow \infty$?
-Well, it turns out that, though the density never equals $1$, it does approach it in the limit. \begin{thm} Let $k\ge 2$.
-Then
+It is not hard to show that the set of $\ba$ described above has positive density.
+Perhaps we can at least show that the density of prime-soluble equations tends to $1$ as $s\rightarrow \infty$?
+The answer turns out to be yes. \begin{thm} Let $k\ge 2$.
+Then for some $\lambda(k)$,

-for some $\lambda(k)$, where the implied constant depends only on $k$ (not on $s$).
+where the implied constant depends only on $k$ (not on $s$).

 In other words, the (lower) density of the tuples $\ba$ for which \eqref{maineq} has a solution in the primes tends to $1$ as $s\rightarrow \infty$ \end{thm}

 We showed earlier that the converse to the prime Hasse principle \ref{pHp} does not always hold, but it turns out that there is a partial converse for equations of the form \eqref{maineq} which almost always holds. \begin{thm} Fix some $\lambda>0$ and consider the following partial converse to the prime Hasse principle: